-The San Sebastian Old Town sits steps away from the crescent-shaped La Concha Bay, with two hills rising at each end of the cove: Monte Urgull and Monte Igueldo.
-While Monte Igueldo is popular for the San Sebastian Funicular that transports visitors to the amusement park at the top of the hill (both of which are top San Sebastian attractions), we were drawn to the green space and meandering paths on Monte Urgull (or Mount Urgull) that lead to Castillo de la Mota San Sebastian.
+Monte Igueldo is popular for the San Sebastian Funicular that transports visitors to the amusement park at the top of the hill; both the cable car and the theme park are top San Sebastian attractions.
+We, however, were drawn to the green space and meandering paths on Monte Urgull (or Mount Urgull) that lead to Castillo de la Mota San Sebastian.

 Hiking San Sebastian: Monte Urgull

-While many people are most interested in hiking San Sebastian trails on Monte Urgull, there are a few not-to-miss sights while exploring the hill.
+While many people are most interested in simply stretching their legs on the hiking San Sebastian trails on Monte Urgull, there are a few not-to-miss sights while exploring the hill.

 Castillo de la Mota

 The 12th century fortress, Castillo de la Mota, was built to defend San Sebastian – and it’s a fascinating hilltop complex.
 Today, a museum inside the castle offers visitors a glimpse into San Sebastian history…and a sensational panoramic vista.
 The Castillo de la Mota Museum is a branch of the much larger San Telmo Museum that sits at the base of the hill.

 Cemeterio de los Ingleses San Sebastian

 The Monte Urgull Cemeterio de los Ingleses (or English Cemetery) is a bit of a mystery.
 Headstones stand on the sloping hill, but it is uncertain who exactly is buried there.
 Many believe it is either English or French soldiers that died in San Sebastian during one of the World Wars.

 A 40-foot-tall San Sebastian Christ statue, Sagrado Corazon (or Sacred Heart), stands at the tallest point on Monte Urgull.
 At the base of the statue is a small chapel which can be entered for free.